kisswiki/kisswiki/src/00other/openai.md

 I have run `uv venv`.
 Also in `windsurf > cmd+shift+p > Jupyter: Select Interpreter to Start Jupyter Server` and selected one in `.venv`.

+Or maybe it was `Notebook: Select Notebook Kernel`.

 I have hardcoded api key:

 ```python